Java Plugin

 java.layout.testSourceDirectory = Paths.get("source/test/java")

 This changes the location of the source files from src/main/java and src/test/java to source/main/java and source/test/java.
-You can also change these locations as well using the same method in the example above:
+Also, you can change these locations using the same method in the example above:

 Settings

 The Java plugin has one required setting, which defines the Java version to compile with.
-The settings for the plugin are configured via the JavaSettings class.
-The JavaPlugin class has a field named settings that is the main instance of this class.
+The settings for the plugin are configured via the JavaSettings class, which is defined on the JavaPlugin class via a field named settings.
 Here is an example of configuring the plugin:

 This property specifies the version of Java to use, but you must also configure the location of the JDK on your computer.
-The location of the JDK is configured in the file ~/.savant/plugins/org.savantbuild.plugin.java.properties.
-Here’s an example of the ~/.savant/plugins/org.savantbuild.plugin.java.properties file for a Mac:
+The location of the JDK is configured in the file ~/.config/savant/plugins/org.savantbuild.plugin.java.properties.
+Here’s an example of the ~/.config/savant/plugins/org.savantbuild.plugin.java.properties file:

 You can specify additional parameters to the Java compiler using the compilerArguments field on the settings class.
 Here is an example: